Coming Soon to a City Near You?

 * Jakarta, Indonesia: Based on the recommendation of an outside consultant, the Governor is considering charging drivers as a way to ease traffic jams in the capital.
 The city is conducting feasibility studies now, but the plan could be piloted next year.”

 This entry was posted on Monday, September 8th, 2008 at 4:39 pm and is filed under Congestion, Roads, Traffic Reports.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.